Dognapping & Dog Theft Statistics To Know In 2026

 Its purpose is to alert dog owners and potential buyers of stolen dogs on how to prevent them and catch these criminals in action.

-A survey by ASPCA found after dog theft, only 6% of the dogs are retrieved by owners from animal shelters.
+A survey by SAC found that after dog theft, only one in five dogs is retrieved by owners from animal shelters.
 Discovering that someone stole the family dog is devastating news.
 The heartbreaking realization that a beloved pet is missing causes people to panic.

 A clear course of action includes filing a police report and activating the credentials associated with the microchipped dog.